slam10s/may-madness/docs/2020-21/ncaam/matches/R1_7-8_DEP_vs_ILL.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Illinois should win 4 or more singles matches _100%_ of the time.
+- Illinois should win 4 or more singles matches _99%_ of the time.
-- DePaul should win 4 or more singles matches _0%_ of the time.
+- DePaul should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _0%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Illinois wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Illinois wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If DePaul wins the doubles point, their chances of winning the dual improve to _0%_.
+- If DePaul wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------